-18 Facts You Didn’t Know About Black History Month
+25 Facts You May Not Know About Black History Month

-Historian Carter G. Woodson, the creator of what we presently know as Black History Month, worked passionately to establish the event in an effort to provide an education on the origins, struggles, and achievements of African-Americans in United States history.
+Historian Carter G. Woodson, the creator of what we presently know as Black History Month, worked passionately to establish the event in an effort to provide an education on the origins, struggles and achievements of African Americans in United States history.
 Originally, it existed as seven days of commemoration, first established in 1926 and called “Negro History Week.”
-Woodson penned more than a dozen books, including 1933’s Mis-Education of the Negro.
-Learn the truth about some historical figures you’ve been picturing all wrong.
+Woodson penned more than a dozen books, including 1933’s The Mis-Education of the Negro.
+Also learn the truth about some historical figures you’ve been picturing all wrong.

 It’s been nationally recognized since 1976

 Despite its forerunner, Negro History Week, originating all the way back in 1926, Black History Month as we know it today didn’t become nationally recognized until the 1970s.
 Black students and educators at Kent State first celebrated Black History Month in January and February of 1970.
 Other educational institutions started following suit, and for the United States bicentennial, President Gerald Ford recognized Black History Month, as has every president since.
 Learn about some Black inventors you didn’t study in history class.

 Black History Month has a different theme each year

 Since its official inception in 1976, Black History Month has grown to become an event celebrated by cultural institutions such as theaters, libraries and museums, as well as by corporations like Google and Target.
 But did you know it has a different theme year after year?

 Every year, the Association for the Study of African American Life and History (ASALH) chooses a theme around which to center their Black History Month celebrations.
 The theme for 2023 is “Black Resistance,” acknowledging the people and organizations that have fought oppression.
 This is why Black History Month shouldn’t be just one month.